swiftlang/swift-evolution/proposals/0516-iterable.md

 in the future, is to move to using iterators as the primary type for iterative algorithms.
-With this direction, `IteratorProtocol` would be generalized to allow both noncopyable/nonescapable types and elements, and instead of the proposed `BorrowingSequence` design, the new protocol could like the following:
+With this direction, `IteratorProtocol` would be generalized to allow both noncopyable/nonescapable types and elements, and instead of the proposed `Iterable` design, the new protocol could look like the following:

 ```swift
 public protocol BorrowingSequence<BorrowedElement>: ~Copyable & ~Escapable {